 The structure of the SharePoint Sub Sites and the Document Libraries does not adhere to best practices.

-The current SharePoint configuration is unable to manage the amount of traffic it’s receiving
+The current SharePoint configuration is unable to manage the amount of traffic it’s receiving.

 The System is currently handling more requests than it’s designed to manage efficiently.

 Based on these results, seven recommendations have been produced to either decrease the current issue’s impact or remove the impediment entirely.
 Of these recommendations, three are deemed important and urgent to resolve and four are deemed important, but not urgent to resolve.
-These recommendations can be found in the section.
+These recommendations can be found in the Recommendations section.

 Introduction